wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-email-collaboration-protection/includes/5-prepare-attack-simulation-training.md

      -  **Attack Simulator Administrators.** Create and manage all aspects of attack simulation campaigns.
      -  **Attack Simulator Payload Authors.** Create attack payloads that an admin can start later.
  -  The organization's email is hosted in Exchange Online.
-Attack simulation training isn't available for on-premises email servers.<br>
+Attack simulation training isn't available for on-premises email servers.
  -  Attack simulation data and training-related data are stored with other customer data for Microsoft 365 services.
 For more information, see: [Where your Microsoft 365 customer data is stored](/microsoft-365/enterprise/o365-data-locations?azure-portal=true).

 ### Understanding user behavior